Betsy Kling has won Emmy awards as both Chief Meteorologist and Anchor here at WKYC.

 Betsy has been named the "Best of Cleveland" Weather Forecaster by the readers of Cleveland Magazine in 2015, 2016, 2017, 2018, 2019, 2020, 2021 and 2022.
 She's also been featured on the magazine's cover of the "City List" issue and is a "Most Interesting People" alumna.

-Passionate about teaching people of all ages about the weather, Betsy created and annually produces 3News' Weather Education Day with the Cleveland Indians.
+Passionate about teaching people of all ages about the weather, Betsy created and produced 3News' Weather Education Day with the Cleveland Indians (now the Guardians).
 She often speaks at schools and civic organization meetings, as well as giving her time to many charity events throughout the area.
 The Hattie Larlham organization, which cares for and promotes the independence of people with disabilities, named her to the elite Rudolph H. Garfield Circle of Caring in 2012, as well as previously honoring her with a 2004 Media Service Award.

 Additionally, she is active in the National Weather Association, and serves a the Broadcast Program Chair for the NWA's Annual Meeting.
 She was a founding director for the National Weather Association Foundation, and has organized numerous fundraisers to support NWA college scholarships for aspiring meteorologists over the last 20 years.
 Previously Betsy was elected as a NWA Councilor and was honored with the National Weather Association's Member of the Year award for 2004.
 She received the honor again in 2021 as well as being named the NWA's Broadcaster of the Year.
 In 2015, she received a Special Achievement Award all of her fundraising efforts.